 Clinical practicum focused on the integration and application of therapeutic interventions, nursing judgment, communication, civic engagement, and role development in the practice of professional nursing.
-Prerequisite or corequisite: NUR 4730, 4750.
+Prerequisite or corequisite: NUR 4730, NUR 4750.
 Corequisite: NUR 4950.
+Last offered Fall 2011-2012.